jbee/jbee.github.io/index.md

 Common theme: How to not end up in a mess -- or -- less is more, nothing is everything.
 In code, writing and life.
 What is essential to understand cannot be said, but learned following clues.
 When I am pointing to the moon, look at it, not my finger.

+> I have yet to see any problem, however complicated, which, when you looked at it in the right way, did not become still more complicated. --- [Anderson's Law](https://en.wikiquote.org/wiki/Poul_Anderson)

 ## Projects